Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space

 \subsection{Tropical preliminaries}

 An \textbf{(abstract) tropical curve} is a connected metric graph $\Gamma$ with unbounded rays or ``ends'' and a genus function $g:\Gamma\rightarrow \NN$ which is nonzero only at finitely many points.
 Locally around a point $p$, $\Gamma$ is homeomorphic to a star with $r$ half-rays.
 The number $r$ is called the \textbf{valence} of the point $p$ and denoted by $\val(p)$.
-We require that there are only finitely many points with $\val(p)\neq 2$. \rc{A finite set of points containing (but not necessarily equal to the set of) all points of nonzero genus and valence larger than $2$ may be chosen; its elements are called \textbf{vertices}. } By abuse of notation, the underlying graph with this vertex set is also denoted by $\Gamma$.
+We require that there are only finitely many points with $\val(p)\neq 2$.
+We require that the set of all points of nonzero genus or valence larger than $2$ is non empty. \rc{A finite set of points containing (but not necessarily equal to the set of) all points of nonzero genus or valence larger than $2$ may be chosen; its elements are called \textbf{vertices}. } By abuse of notation, the underlying graph with this vertex set is also denoted by $\Gamma$.
 Correspondingly, we can speak about \textbf{edges} and \textbf{flags} of $\Gamma$.
 A flag is a tuple $(V,e)$ of a vertex $V$ and an edge $e$ with $V\in \partial e$.
 It can be thought of as an element in the tangent space of $\Gamma$ at $V$, i.e.\ as a germ of an edge leaving $V$, or as a half-edge (the half of $e$ that is attached to $V$).
 Edges which are not ends have a finite length and are called \textbf{bounded edges}.